microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationeventspolicy.md

 Namespace: microsoft.graph

-Authentication events are used to invoke user flows at specific points in the authentication flow.
-When creating authentication events, you are enabling a specific application to be associated with a user flow, therefore enabling a [self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/self-service-sign-up-overview) process on it.
-Once you create an authentication event for an application, users who go to that application will be able to initiate a sign-up flow that provisions a guest account.
+Authentication events are used to invoke actions at specific points in the authentication flow.
+By assigning [invokeUserFlowAction](../resources/invokeuserflowaction.md) to an authenticationEventsPolicy, you are selecting an application to be associated with a user flow, therefore enabling a [self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/self-service-sign-up-overview) process on it.
+Once the authentication event for invoking a user flow is created, users who go to that application will be able to initiate a sign-up flow that provisions a guest account.

 ## Methods